Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 - Application for use, maybe just a web application
 - An application for parking halls, measuring traffic on a specific spot
-- A database, MQTT, CSC for linux virtual sevice (6 months), pouta, a cloud server, lambstack?
+- A database, MQTT, CSC for linux virtual sevice (6 months), pouta, a cloud server, lampstack
 [csc pouta](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/)

 ## TO/DO